MagicIshSeal/Front-Landing-Gear/README.md

    - MPU9250
    - FRPPMReceiverSensor

+4. Due to the way PlatformIO interprets the FRLib Basics library, you have to remove the following 2 files after initialisation.
+   `.pio\libdeps\esp32doit-devkit-v1\FRLibBasics\src\FRLED.cpp`
+   `.pio\libdeps\esp32doit-devkit-v1\FRLibBasics\src\FRRGBLED.h`
+   `.pio\libdeps\esp32doit-devkit-v1\FRLibBasics\src\FRRGBLED.cpp`

-4. Connect the hardware components as per the pin definitions in the code.
+5. Connect the hardware components as per the pin definitions in the code.

-5. Upload the code to the ESP32 microcontroller.
+6. Upload the code to the ESP32 microcontroller.

 ## Usage